dick7005/mainproject/README.md

 #### {Brief description of application}, {Date of current version}
 #### By **{List of contributors}**
 ## Description
 {This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+Give as much d }
 ## Setup/
-*
+*easy to use and navigate around the website
+*basic format of a website
 ## Known Bugs
 {The website is bug free and is safe to use openly . }
 ## Technologies Used